aws/aws-panorama-cli/README.md

 The purpose of this package is to provide a CLI tool to facilitate Panorama developer creating a local application as well as being able to upload the application to the cloud and deploy to device using the CLI.

+## Dependencies

+You will need Docker and AWS CLI installed on your machine.
+Docker is required for building a package and AWS CLI is needed for downloading a model from S3 and packaging the application to Panorama Cloud.

 ## Setup

 ```